Electric Vehicle and Alternative Fuel Infrastructure Deployment Initiative

 NRCan’s repayable contribution through this Program will be limited to a maximum of five million dollars ($5,000,000) per project.

-For EV fast chargers, the Program will pay up to 50% of the total project costs to a maximum of fifty thousand dollars ($50,000) per charging unit.
+For EV fast chargers (from 50 kW power output and above), the Program will pay up to 50% of the total project costs to a maximum of fifty thousand dollars ($50,000) per fast charger.

 For natural gas and hydrogen refuelling stations, the Program will pay up to 50% of the total project costs to a maximum of one million dollars ($1,000,000) per refuelling station.